moj-analytical-services/splink/docs/dev_guides/dev_guides_index.md

 * [Building the Documentation locally](./changing_splink/build_docs_locally.md) - to test any changes to the docs site render correctly.
 * [Releasing a new package version](./changing_splink/releases.md) - to walk-through the release process for new versions of Splink.
 This generally happens every 2 weeks, or in the case of an urgent bug fix.

-### How Splink works

-Splink is quite a large, complex codebase.
-The guides in this section lay out some of the key structures and key areas within the Splink codebase.
-These include:

-* [Understanding and Debugging Splink](./debug_modes.md) - demonstrates several ways of understanding how Splink code is running under the hood.
-This includes Splink's debug mode and logging.
-* [Transpilation using sqlglot](./transpilation.md) - demonstrates how Splink translates SQL in order to be compatible with multiple SQL engines using the sqlglot package.
-* [Performance and caching](./caching.md) - demonstrates how pipelining and caching is used to make Splink run more efficiently.
-* [Comparison and Comparison Level Libraries](./comparisons/new_library_comparisons_and_levels.md) - demonstrates how `Comparison` Library and `ComparisonLevel` Library functions are structured within Splink, including how to add new functions and edit existing functions.
-* [User-Defined Functions](./udfs.md) - demonstrates how User Defined Functions (UDFs) are used to provide functionality within Splink that is not native to a given SQL backend.